Search

 That depends on many factors, including your age, your financial goals, your retirement plans, the resources you have available, the amount of risk you wish to take on, and how long you expect to live.

 Have you maxed out your allowed Roth IRA or 401(k) contributions?
 Would you like to put more money away to help support yourself (and, perhaps, your spouse) in retirement?
 If so, a fixed annuity may be worth considering.
-Knowing you're getting a guaranteed return—and an ongoing income stream—can help build your confidence in your overall retirement savings plan.
+Knowing you're getting a guaranteed interest rate—and an ongoing income stream—can help build your confidence in your overall retirement savings plan.

 gold line